henrydaum/2nd-Brain/README.md

 Increasing `max_workers` in `config.json` maximizes thread usage, enabling GPUs to process embeddings for tens of thousands of files per hour.
 This multithreading, combined with `orchestrator.py`'s SQL idempotency, ensures speedy processing without data loss or redundancy.

+## Coming Soon

+In order to enable RAG, I plan to expose an API endpoint for the search algorithm.
+This would enable LLMs trained for tool use to query the entire database from anywhere on your computer.

 ## License

 This project is licensed under the MIT License.